SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 ![Effort list with number list items shown as bars](../images/sp-columnformatting-databars.png)

 This example applies `background-color` and `border-top` styles to create a data bar visualization of `@currentField`, which is a number field.
-The bars are sized differently for different values based on the way the `width` attribute is set - it's set to `100%` when the value is greater than 20, and `(@currentField * 5)%` when the value is less than 10.
-This achieves a width of 5% for the data bar for values of 1, 10% for values of 2, and so on.
-To fit this example to your number column, you can adjust the boundary condition (`20`) to match the maximum anticipated value inside the field, and the multiplier (`5`) to specify how much the bar should grow depending on the value inside the field.
+The bars are sized differently for different values based on the way the `width` attribute is set - it's set to `100%` when the value is greater than 95, and `(@currentField * 100 / 95)%` otherwise.
+To fit this example to your number column, you can adjust the boundary condition (`20`) to match the maximum anticipated value inside the field, and change the equation to specify how much the bar should grow depending on the value inside the field.

 ```JSON
 {